Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

-Summer in LA calls for cool wines.
+Hot weather calls for cool wines.
 Swap heavy reds and expensive bubblies for these refreshing—and affordable—quaffs.
-Whether you’re hosting a backyard BBQ or packing for a beach day, here are 12 wines for every summer shindig that are sure to be in stock at the best wine stores in LA.
+Whether you’re hosting a backyard BBQ or packing a picnic lunch, here are 12 summer wines for every summer shindig.

 When the thermometer keeps shooting skyward, heavy red wines are as appealing as a steaming bowl of chili by the fireplace.
 Beat the heat with light-bodied reds: They’re lower in alcohol and a good match for fresh summer dishes, and best of all, they taste wonderful chilled.